Culture of Palestine: Dance

-Dabke (دبكة), is an Arab folk dance native to the Levant countries.
-It is popular in Palestinian culture, and many troupes perform the dance throughout the world.
+Dabke (دبكة), is a folk dance that originates from the Levant.
+It is popular in Palestinian culture and many other cultures in the Levant, and many troupes perform the dance throughout the world.
 The Dabke is marked by synchronized jumping, stamping, and movement, similar to tap dancing.

 Folk tales

 Traditional storytelling among Palestinians is prefaced with an invitation to the listeners to give blessings to God and the Prophet Mohammed or the Virgin Mary as the case may be, and includes the traditional opening: "There was, in the oldness of time ..."
 Formulaic elements of the stories share much in common with the wider Arab world, though the rhyming scheme is distinct.
 There are a cast of supernatural characters: Jinss and Djinns who can cross the Seven Seas in an instant, giants, and ghouls with eyes of ember and teeth of brass.

+Palestinian folk tales often include stories and anecdotes about Saint George, the patron saint of Palestine.
+For instance, one story from the village of Ein Karem includes a visit from Saint George during a drought.
+Oftentimes, folk tales of Saint George are a source of endurance and hope for Palestinians, both Muslim and Christian.

+Palestinian hikaye is a form of women's oral literature that addresses social questions.
+Performed in winter, older women address the stories to younger women and children.
+In 2008 it was inscribed to UNESCO's list of intangible cultural heritage.